 Lean on the experts to fully understand all your options…from custom booths to rentals, you can find a creative solution that fits your budget.

 The exhibit floor can be a crowded place, so you want to make sure you stand out.
-Think about how your visitors will interact with your booth from top (link to blog post on hanging branded sign) to bottom.
-Whatever design you settle on, make sure your pre-and post-show materials (linke to previous blog post) are all in line and consistent with the look and feel of your booth.
+Think about how your visitors will interact with your booth from top to bottom.
+Whatever design you settle on, make sure your pre-and post-show materials are all in line and consistent with the look and feel of your booth.

 Ideas Before the Big Day: The name of the game is traffic to your booth, so be proactive about reaching out to your customers and prospects to invite them to stop by.
 Leverage your digital mediums to spread the word, from social platforms to targeted email campaigns.
 If you are able to run a promotion or drawing, be sure to highlight that aspect.
 People like to get stuff!
 It’s just human nature, so use that impulse to your benefit.
 Do you have a creative giveaway?
 Are you providing delicious snacks?
 Let your contacts know what they will get from stopping by your booth.
 Another proven technique is to offer attendees the opportunity to schedule time with your experts.